 The coolest months of the year are November, December and January, with March through to May being the hottest.

-The rainy season lasts from May to November, with the months of December through April having little to no rain.
+The rainy season lasts from May to November.
+With the months of December through April having little to no rain.
 While the average annual rainfall in the country is around 250 centimetres, some mountainous areas get up to 750 centimetres.

 Adjusting to a new environment and culture may not be easy if you have not travelled a lot or lived in different countries.
-When retiring to Costa Rica, there will be many changes which you should be willing to make.
+When retiring to Costa Rica, there will be changes which you should be willing to make.

 As with any major decision, when considering your options … take your time and do your homework.